 Finally got your hands on the iPhone 12 and want to make the best of it?
 We have a ton of guides on the iPhone 12 and iOS 14 to help you out.
 For example, here’s our guide on iOS 14 tips and tricks, which should help you get up and running with Apple’s latest and greatest mobile operating system.
 By the way, you don’t need an iPhone 12 to get iOS 14 — and here’s how to download it if you don’t have an iPhone 12.

-The headline for 2020 is that Apple is finally making a dramatic change to the overall hardware design, after evolving the iPhone X design for three generations.
+The headline for 2020 is that Apple finally made a dramatic change to the overall hardware design, after evolving the iPhone X design for three generations.
 The latest design calls back to the iPhone 5 and falls in line with the latest iPad Pro and iPad Air.

-The sides are now flat, with a matte finish on the iPhone 12 and a glossy finish on the iPhone 12 Pro, and there are sharper edges that transition to the glass front and back.
+The sides are now flat, with a matte finish on the iPhone 12 and a glossy finish on the iPhone 12 Pro.
+There are also sharper edges that transition to the glass front and back.
 The look is completed with smaller bezels around the entirety of the screen, though the top notch still houses the front-facing camera and Face ID tech.
 The design is complemented by a range of new colors, most notably a standout deep blue variant.

 The iPhone 12 and 12 Mini come in black, blue, green, white, and red, while the iPhone 12 Pro and 12 Pro Max come in black, blue, gold, and white.